 Sorry to hear about your accident.
 Hope you are doing well in your recovery.
 I heard you took quite a tumble, what 5 ribs?
 Maybe you have some osteoporosis thing going on too?
 Exercise man, exercise – it is the great preventative.
 Have you considered a push mower?
-It’s a job creator, good for the bones too.
+Good exercise, help those weary bones.
+And it’s a job creator, too.
+For you.
 For sure.

 An hour of time to hector and harangue the natural wonders of libertarianism under the peaceful sealed silence of hearing muffs is perfect.
 What could be more serenely removed from the hassles of getting along with your neighbors?
 After all, what is a libertarian if he can’t ride roughshod all over his neighbors in his own private tranquility.
 The glee you seem to take in tossing your trickle-down tousle in the face of neighborliness in general, as you trash the ethos of community and the implicit bonds of society as some kind of perversion.
 All the while you ascribe to your God the liberation of the common man from the tyranny of community, indeed politeness and basic mutual respect; neighborliness is what we, your neighbors call it.
 I bet you had your bullet points all set, excited to expound on the puffed-up pretense of principles without conscience, ready to blow this puffery up the skirt of a willing presser eager to pounce on your dismount?
 Surprise.